mitre-attack/attack-navigator/README.md

 #### Running the Navigator offline
 1. Install the Navigator as per instructions above.
-2. Follow instructions under [loading content from local files][#Loading-content-from-local-files] to configure the Navigator to populate the matrix without an internet connection.
+2. Follow instructions under [loading content from local files](#Loading-content-from-local-files) to configure the Navigator to populate the matrix without an internet connection.
+For enterprise-attack, use [this file](https://raw.githubusercontent.com/mitre/cti/master/enterprise-attack/enterprise-attack.json).
+For mobile-attack, use [this file](https://raw.githubusercontent.com/mitre/cti/master/mobile-attack/mobile-attack.json).
+For pre-attack, use [this file](https://raw.githubusercontent.com/mitre/cti/master/pre-attack/pre-attack.json).

 ## Documentation
 When viewing the app in a browser, click on the **?** icon to the right of the **ATT&CK<sup>™</sup> Navigator** title to view its documentation.